LouisaBarrett/weathertalk/README.md

                             <li>${data.main.temp_max}<li>
                             <li>${data.weather[0].description}<li>`
   nameInput.value = ""
- });
+ })
 }
 ```

 Reload your page in the browser and give it a try.
-You should see that the hard coded list of city-specific weather information is gone, and we now only see the form.
+You should see that the hard coded list of city-specific weather information is gone, replaced by the output from the form.
 When a city's name is entered into the input field and submitted, you should see the weather data populated with information for the user-specified city.

 This gives us basic functionality using data returned from the OpenWeather Current Weather Data API.
-Now we a foundation ready to play around with the API, and we'll take a look at a couple of fun addition functionality and UI details to help sprout ideas about new ways to utilize OpenWeather APIs in future projects.
+Now we have a foundation and are ready to play around with the API, and we'll take a look at some additional functionality and UI details to help jumpstart ideas about new ways to utilize OpenWeather APIs in your future projects.

 ---